ljljolinq1010/zebrafish-single-cell-multi-omics-study/README.md

    The scMultiome data is here: https://drive.google.com/file/d/1qQGUSENjQ0ohZDtvcnejS6XKS0H0HrCW/view?usp=drive_link

+   Other related data, such as transcription factor motifs, can be found in the data folder: https://github.com/ljljolinq1010/zebrafish-single-cell-multi-omics-study/tree/main/data

-2. SCENIC+ tutorial: this tutorial provides step-by-step instructions on using scMultiome data to reconstruct gene regulatory networks with the SCENIC+ pipeline
+3. SCENIC+ tutorial: this tutorial provides step-by-step instructions on using scMultiome data to reconstruct gene regulatory networks with the SCENIC+ pipeline

    The tutorial is here: https://ljljolinq1010.github.io/zebrafish-single-cell-multi-omics-study/tutorial_SCENIC+.html

-3. DeepDanio tutorial: this tutorial provides step-by-step instructions on using DeepDanio to perform the following analyses:
+4. DeepDanio tutorial: this tutorial provides step-by-step instructions on using DeepDanio to perform the following analyses:

    A. Predict the chromatin accessibility of a given 500 bp DNA sequence across 95 different cell states during zebrafish embryogenesis